 Investigation Discovery announced today that it has greenlit a third season of its hit series, "Deadly Affairs."
 Hosted by Susan Lucci ("All My Children"), the series provides audiences with titillating tales of murder and mayhem after relationships begin to falter.
 The program was one of ID's top five shows in the 3rd quarter of 2013 in Women 25-54, Women 18-49 and Persons 25-54.
 In P2+, "Affairs" reached over 9.7 million unique viewers.
 The new season will premiere in summer 2014.

-Soap star and theatre regular, Robert Newman, addressed fan inquiries on Facebook earlier today over his possible involvement in either "All My Children" or "One Life to Live," which are essentially filming in his backyard of Stamford, CT.
+Robert Newman addressed fan inquiries on Facebook earlier today over his possible involvement in either "All My Children" or "One Life to Live," which are essentially filming in his backyard of Stamford, CT.
 The inquiries were from fans of the cancelled Proctor & Gamble produced soap "Guiding Light," which Newman starred off and on for nearly 30 years as Joshua Lewis.

 Daytime legend Susan Lucci, who portrayed Erica Kane on all 41 years of "All My Children," will be appearing on the Monday, February 25 edition of ABC's "The View."
 The actress is expected to sit down with the ladies to discuss her new Lifetime series "Devious Maids," and the second season of her Investigation Discovery series "Deadly Affairs."